embeddedkafka/embedded-kafka-schema-registry/README.md

 ### How to use

 * In your `build.sbt` file add the following dependency (replace `x.x.x` with the appropriate version): `"io.github.embeddedkafka" %% "embedded-kafka-schema-registry-streams" % "x.x.x" % Test`
-* For most of the cases have your class extend the `EmbeddedKafkaStreams` trait (from the `net.manub.embeddedkafka.schemaregistry.streams` package).
+* For most of the cases have your class extend the `EmbeddedKafkaStreams` trait (from the `io.github.embeddedkafka.schemaregistry.streams` package).
 This offers both streams management and easy creation of consumers for asserting resulting messages in output/sink topics.
 * Use `EmbeddedKafkaStreams.runStreams` and `EmbeddedKafka.withConsumer` and `EmbeddedKafka.withProducer`.
-This allows you to create your own consumers of custom types as seen in the [example test](kafka-streams/src/test/scala/net/manub/embeddedkafka/schemaregistry/streams/ExampleKafkaStreamsSpec.scala).
+This allows you to create your own consumers of custom types as seen in the [example test](kafka-streams/src/test/scala/io/github/embeddedkafka/schemaregistry/streams/ExampleKafkaStreamsSpec.scala).